DannyFung97/near-mons/README.md

          },
          {...}, {...}, ... ]

    A map of all type combinations during procreation.
 Concatenate the two parents' types in alphabetical order into a string, then use this map to find the value of the child's type.
-If the parents share the same type, then the child is will of that type too.
+If the parents share the same type, then the child will be of that type too.

       export const generationMap = {'darkwater': 'fire', ... }